8 Ways to Improve Customer Centric Selling in 2025

 Head of International Growth

-Customer centric selling focuses on serving your customer’s needs at every step of the sales process.
-This is something that needs to be ingrained in your company’s culture, in order for it to be successful.
+Customer centric selling focuses on serving customer’s needs at every step of the sales process.
+This is something that needs to be ingrained in your company’s culture to be successful.

 A Salesforce State of the Connected Customer Report found that 80% of customers say that the experience a company provides is just as important as the products and services it sells.
 This experience extends throughout the entire selling and buying experience.